 29.1 Training Reimbursement.
-The County Bulletin Training Administrative on shall govern reimbursement for training and shall limit reimbursement for career development training to six hundred fifty dollars (\$650) per fiscal year, except as otherwise provided in the supplemental sections of this MOU.
-Reimbursement under the above limits for the costs of books for career development training shall be allowable.
+The County Bulletin govern Administrative on Training shall reimbursement for training and shall limit reimbursement for career development training to six hundred fifty dollars (\$650) per year, except as otherwise provided in the supplemental sections of this MOU.
 Registration and tuition fees for career development education may be reimbursed for up to fifty percent (50%) of the employee's net cost.
 Books necessary for courses taken for career development education may be reimbursed for up to one hundred percent (100%) of the employee's net cost.